-To install and run the software, the following types of user IDs are required:
+10 install and run the soπware, the following types of user IDs are required:

-- Server installation ID (iinstal).
+Server installation ID (iinstal).

-- □ OPSYS Server administrator ID (iadmin).
+OPSYS Server administrator ID (iadmin).

-- □ PTH Administrator ID (srvadmin).
+PTH Administrator ID (srvadmin).

-- □ Server system ID (iserver).
+Server system ID (iserver).

-- General IDs (for connecting users).
+General IDs (for connecting users).

-The number of IDs and their names depend on the needs and configuration of your site.
+Th a number of IDs and their names depend on the needs and configuration of your site